Shu Shu Wong is an associate in the Energy, Power and Natural Resources Practice Group in the London office of Haynes and Boone, LLP.

 - Advised an independent power producer on the development of solar projects in California and South Africa.

-- Advised an international energy and commodity trading company on its acquisition of participating interests in exploration blocks in Cote d’Ivoire and Ghana.
+- Advised an international energy and commodity trading company on its potential acquisition of participating interests in exploration blocks in Cote d’Ivoire and Ghana, including in relation to the formulation of the investment framework and production sharing contracts.

 - Advised a leading global bank headquartered in Japan on its development funding arrangement with respect to an LNG project in Mexico.